VISTA (telescope): Project history

 The project was initiated in 1999 by the VISTA Consortium of 18 universities in the United Kingdom (UK), which obtained funding from a joint infrastructure fund of the UK government and further funding from the Particle Physics and Astronomy Research Council.
 The project is valued at €46M (£36M).

 After considering several sites in Chile, the consortium chose the Paranal Observatory of the European Southern Observatory (ESO), namely a secondary peak 1,500 m from the Very Large Telescope (VLT).
 The consortium selected the UK Astronomy Technology Centre to take technical responsibility for design and construction of the telescope.
 Two years later – in 2002 – the UK joined ESO, and VISTA became an in-kind component of the joining fee.
 The consortium then completed the construction and commissioning of the telescope, and the Science and Technology Facilities Council – on behalf of the UK – handed over the telescope to ESO, for the benefit of astronomers in all its member countries.

 VISTA Surveys

 The scientific goals of the VISTA surveys, which started in 2010, include many of the most exciting problems in astrophysics today, ranging from the nature of dark energy to the threat of near-Earth asteroids.

-There are six large public surveys being conducted by VISTA: UltraVISTA, VISTA Kilo-Degree Infrared Galaxy Survey (VIKING), VISTA Magellanic Survey (VMC), VISTA Variables in the Via Lactea (VVV), VISTA Hemisphere Survey (VHS), VISTA Deep Extragalactic Observations Survey (VIDEO).
+From 2010-2017 six large public surveys were conducted by VISTA: UltraVISTA, VISTA Kilo-Degree Infrared Galaxy Survey (VIKING), VISTA Magellanic Survey (VMC), VISTA Variables in the Via Lactea (VVV), VISTA Hemisphere Survey (VHS), VISTA Deep Extragalactic Observations Survey (VIDEO).
 These will take up the majority of the observing time in the telescope's first five years of operations.
 The surveys cover different areas of sky to different depths to attack a wide range of scientific questions.
 More information about each of the VISTA surveys can be found on the ESO — VISTA Surveys website and in the ESO — Public Surveys Projects webpage.

+From 2016-2022 a further six public infrared surveys were conducted: UltraVISTA extension, VVVX (extension of VVV), VEILS (VISTA Extragalactic Infrared Legacy Survey, extension of VIDEO); SHARKS (Southern H-ATLAS Regions K-band Survey), VINROUGE (gravitational wave event followup) and GCAV (Galaxy Clusters at VIRCAM).
+All datasets are available via the ESO archive.